GabeMillikan/AWS-ECS-Template/README.md

 this is nowhere near done yet - if you're reading this, check back in a year

+> [!NOTE]
+> If you have any experience with this, please open a PR and add your comments!

 # What is this?
 This repository is a fairly basic template & tutorial for deploying a production web server on [Amazon's ECS](https://aws.amazon.com/ecs/), with the following features: